gbeckers/Birdwatcher/docs/api.rst

 Frame processing
 ================

-Frames is a central object in Birdwatcher.
-It is iterable and many of its methods return another Frames object.
-Processing starts when iteration over it when calling its `tovideo` method.
+`Frames` is a central class in Birdwatcher.
+It is an iterable that yields frames and many of its methods return another Frames object.
+Processing starts when iteration over it, or when calling its `tovideo` method.

 Frames properties
 -----------------